d2l-ai/d2l-en/chapter_linear-classification/softmax-regression.md

 to reduce the cost from quadratic to log-linear.
 Similar techniques work for more advanced structural matrix approximations :cite:`sindhwani2015structured`.
-Lastly, we can use Quaternion-like decompositions to reduce the cost to $\mathcal{O}(\frac{dq}{n})$, again if we are willing to trade off a small amount of accuracy for computational and storage cost :cite:`Zhang.Tay.Zhang.ea.2021`
+Lastly, we can use quaternion-like decompositions to reduce the cost to $\mathcal{O}(\frac{dq}{n})$, again if we are willing to trade off a small amount of accuracy for computational and storage cost :cite:`Zhang.Tay.Zhang.ea.2021`